joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 #### Run a pipeline job when environment is stopped

 > - Feature flag `environment_stop_actions_include_all_finished_deployments` [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/435128) in GitLab 16.9.
 Disabled by default.

-> - Feature flag `environment_stop_actions_include_all_finished_deployments` [removed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/150932) in GitLab 17.0.
+FLAG:
+On self-managed GitLab, by default this feature is not available.
+To make it available, an administrator can [enable the feature flag](../../administration/feature_flags.md) named `environment_stop_actions_include_all_finished_deployments`.
+On GitLab.com and GitLab Dedicated, this feature is not available.

 You can define a stop job for the environment with an [`on_stop` action](../yaml/index.md#environmenton_stop) in the environment's deploy job.

+If `environment_stop_actions_include_all_finished_deployments` is disabled:

+- The stop jobs of successful deployments in the latest successful pipeline are run when an environment is stopped.

+If `environment_stop_actions_include_all_finished_deployments` is enabled:

-The stop jobs of finished deployments in the latest finished pipeline are run when an environment is stopped.
+- The stop jobs of finished deployments in the latest finished pipeline are run when an environment is stopped.

   A deployment or pipeline is _finished_ if it has the successful, canceled, or failed status.

 Prerequisites: